andraugust/andraugust.github.io/index.md

 ## [The First Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>
 The first link on most Wikipedia pages goes to the next most general thing.
-For example, "poker" links to "card game", "card game" links to "game", "game" links to "play", etc.  What happens if you repeated click first-links?
-Where do you go?
-Is there any special stucture to Wikipedia's first-link taxonomy?
+For example, "poker" links to "card game" and "card game" links to "game", etc.  Where do these first links eventually go?
+Does Wikipedia have anything that resembles a first-link taxonomy?

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)

 <p style="opacity:0.5">12/2017</p>
-Classification on the Functional Map of the World dataset, a look at fine-tuning and the effects of sample size distribution and spatial context.
+Image classification on the Functional Map of the World dataset with a look at fine-tuning and the effects of sample size distribution and spatial context.

 ## [Discovering Class-Hierarchies by Clustering Confusion Matrices](cm-clustering.html)